icopy-site/awesome-cn/docs/awesome/awesome-ruby.md

 * [Dnsruby](https://github.com/alexdalitz/dnsruby) - A pure Ruby DNS client library which implements a stub resolver.
 It aims to comply with all DNS RFCs.
 * [RubyDNS](https://github.com/ioquatix/rubydns) - A high-performance DNS server which can be easily integrated into other projects or used as a stand-alone daemon.
+* [PacketFu](https://github.com/packetfu/packetfu) - A library for reading and writing packets to an interface or to a libpcap-formatted file.

 ## Notifications